trilom/file-changes-action/README.md

 steps.file_changes.outputs.files_removed - `string` - The names of the removed files.
 The output is dependant on the output input, default is a json string.

+### files_renamed

+steps.file_changes.outputs.files_renamed - `string` - The names of the renamed files.
+The output is dependant on the output input, default is a json string.

 ## Example usage

 ```yaml